webRunes/WRIO-local-dev/readme.md

 boot2docker ssh
 tce-load -wi python && curl https://bootstrap.pypa.io/get-pip.py | sudo python - && sudo pip install -U docker-compose
 ```
-then you can enter your wrio-local-dev directory and use
+then you can cd your wrio-local-dev directory inside boot2docker shell and use

 ```
+cd /Users/username/WRIO-local-dev/
 docker-compose build
 ```
 to build all apps and